Organisation (as at February 2012)

 The National Bank is divided into three Departments.
 The organisational units of Departments I and III are for the most part located in Zurich and those of Department II in Berne.

-The scope of business of Department I includes: International Affairs, Economic Affairs, Legal and Administrative Affairs, Human Resources, Communications.
+The scope of business of Department I includes: Economic Affairs, International Affairs, Legal Services, Communications, Statistics.

-The scope of business of Department II includes: Cash, Finance and Controlling, Financial Stability and Oversight, Security.
+The scope of business of Department II includes: Finance, Risk Management, Financial Stability, Cash, Security.

-The scope of business of Department III includes: Money Market and Foreign Exchange, Asset Management, Risk Management, Banking Operations, Information Technology.
+The scope of business of Department III includes: Money Market and Foreign Exchange, Asset Management, Banking Operations, Information Technology.

 The Secretariat General is the staff unit of the Governing Board and the Bank Council.
 It reports to the Governing Board and, in an administrative sense, belongs to Department I.

-The Internal Auditors unit reports to the President of the Bank Council.
+The Internal Auditors unit reports to the Audit Committee of the Bank Council.